-Selected Topics in Canadian Studies

-Prerequisites: CANA 1101/POLS 1101 and CANA 1102/POLS 1102 or CANA 3301/POLS 3301 or permission of the instructor
+Selected Topics in Canadian Studies 0.5 unit Prerequisites: CANA 1101/POLS 1101 and CANA 1102/POLS 1102 or CANA 3301/POLS 3301 or permission of the instructor

 A seminar course, offered periodically, on a special topic in Canadian Studies not specifically covered by other programmes.
 Topics will vary.